Study in Chicago, Illinois

 Many universities in Chicago have business schools, engineering faculties and liberal arts options that are popular among international students.

-What to study in Chicago
+What to study in Chicago, Illinois

 The wide range of universities available in Chicago means that international students will find an option for the program they want to study at the level they want to study.
 Bachelor's, master's and PhD degrees are all available from institutions in the city.
 MBAs are also on offer from universities' business schools.